goldbergyoni/various-testing-examples/getting-started/lesson-price-calculator/demo-flow.md

 - What's wrong with beforeAll - Per file, wasteful for opening precious resources
 - Global before all - DB
 - Recap: all hooks image 🖼

-# Test doubles

-- Intro: need to prepare and properly close stuff, like DB, server mock